KDabbiero/Rock-Paper-Scissors-Lizard-Spock-Java/README.md

 # Future Work
 * Possibly add some simple graphics.
-* Make more use of an ArrayList.
+* Have the results be written to a file and the results of three games determine a grand champion.
 * Add more character options to expand the game.